AusDTO/gov-au-ui-kit/BROWSER-SUPPORT.md

 ## Unsupported browsers

 We list commonly used browsers and devices and their rough test status.
-We don’t list unsupported devices and browsers.
+Other combinations may be supported but have not been extensively tested.

 We are aiming for a solid HTML mobile-first foundation that provides functional support for the browsers and devices of all of our users.